VisualFP/docs/SA/design_concept/content/design/design_iteration_1_results.typ

 seen in @design_iteration_one_survey_results, it can be concluded that each design received valid criticism.

-All of the design concepts got a fair amount of valid criticism.

 == Flo-inspired Design

 It is clear that the Flo-inspired design received the most negative feedback.